Computer Support Specialist Job Description

 |Key Skills||Interpersonal and problem-solving skills; familiarity with Windows and Mac operating systems and servers and Cisco and Microsoft products|

-Source: *U.S. Bureau of Labor Statistics, Job postings from August 2012
+Source: *U.S. Bureau of Labor Statistics, May 2019

 Some schools provide students with the chance to work in the computer support field as part of their program requirements.
 Internships provide students with on-the-job experience that may help fulfill work experience requirements.

 Certification as a computer support specialist is recommended, as many employers value it highly.
 In order to prepare to take the certification exam, you may take computer technical support courses.
 For instance, you can complete an online certificate program that will prepare you to sit for the certification exam.

 Because certification demonstrates competence in the field, passing a certification test may improve a specialist's chances of finding employment.
 Many computer companies and associations offer certification, including Microsoft and CompTIA.